stoyicker/test-accessors/README.md

 unspecified, the name of the field will be used.
 * requires -> Allows you to specify which type of accessor you want (use AccessorType.TYPE_GETTER for getter and/or AccessorType.TYPE_SETTER for setter) for your annotated field.
 If unspecified, both getter and setter will be generated.
+* customAnnotations -> Allows you to declare an array of annotation classes that will be added to the methods specified by this annotation.
+The annotations deduced from this classes will be added with have all of their fields unset (implicitly set to default values), so make sure that all of them have defaults or the generated code won't compile!
+If unspecified, no additional annotations will be copied into the generated methods.
 #### Processor level
 * testaccessors.requiredPatternInClasspath -> Allows you to specify a regex that artifact names in the corresponding classpath will be checked against every time a generated method runs.
 This allows you to ensure that generated methods